 1959 Jackie Gleason stars in Bob Merrill's musical Take Me Along, based on an unlikely source: Eugene O'Neill's Ah, Wilderness!
 It has a 448-performance run, and introduces a young actor destined for greatness: Robert Morse.

-1992 Having had productions all over New York City, Wendy Wasserstein allows the Mitzi E. Newhouse Theatre to be host for her new play, The Sisters Rosenweig, which opens for a run 149-performance run.
+1992 Having had productions all over New York City, Wendy Wasserstein allows the Mitzi E. Newhouse Theater to be host for her new play, The Sisters Rosenweig, which opens for a run 149-performance run.
 Among the stars are Jane Alexander, Madeline Kahn, Robert Klein, and Frances McDormand.
-This sisterly show moves to the Barrymore Theatre, March 18, 1993, where it runs 556 performances.
+The sisterly show moves to the Barrymore Theatre on March 18, 1993, where it runs 556 performances.

 2009 Patrick Marber's three-character After Miss Julie, a new take on August Strindberg's famous 1888 play about class and relationships, opens at the American Airlines Theatre.
 Marin Ireland, Sienna Miller, and Jonny Lee Miller star in the Roundabout Theatre Company production.